Uncomfortability doesn’t feel good until you shift your perspective on what this feeling is revealing.

 Distinguishing between the two feelings:

-- Feeling comfortable tends to keep you on track free of thought.
+- Feeling comfortable tends to keep you on track and free of thought.

-- Feeling uncomfortable tends to elicit doubtful thoughts and stops you in your tracks.
+- Feeling uncomfortable tends to elicit doubtful thoughts and stop you in your tracks.

 A tribe feeling comfortable is more likely to stay on track and reach their desired destination.

 The tribe that feels uncomfortable will likely stop and consider an alternate route.

 In modern days we often refer to this feeling as our “intuition.”

 We Feel Uncomfortable When Things Are Unfamiliar

 Your mind is a prediction machine looking into your past to find a familiar pattern match between old events and similar new events.